Benjamin is best reached by email. Please do not call the phone number listed.

 People are accustomed to directing other people's attention using pointing gestures.
 People enact and interpret pointing commands often and effortlessly.
 If robots understand human intentions (e.g. as encoded in pointing-gestures), they can reach higher

-Novianto, R, Johnston, BG & Williams, M 2013, 'Habituation and sensitisation learning in ASMO cognitive architecture', Lecture Notes in Computer Science, International Conference on Social Robotics (ICSR), Springer International Publishing, Bristol, United Kingdom, pp. 249-259.View/Download from: UTS OPUS or Publisher's site
+Novianto, R, Johnston, BG & Williams, M 2013, 'Habituation and sensitisation learning in ASMO cognitive architecture', Lecture Notes in Computer Science, International Conference on Social Robotics (ICSR), Springer International Publishing, Bristol, United Kingdom, pp. 249-259.View/Download from: Publisher's site

 As social robots are designed to interact with humans in unstructured environments, they need to be aware of their surroundings, focus on significant events and ignore insignificant events in their environments.
 Humans have demonstrated a good example of adaptation to habituate and sensitise to significant and insignificant events respectively.
 Based on the inspiration of human habituation and sensitisation, we develop novel habituation and sensitisation mechanisms and include these mechanisms in ASMO cognitive architecture.
 The capability of these mechanisms is demonstrated in the `Smokey robot companion experiment.
 Results show that Smokey can be aware of their surroundings, focus on significant events and ignore insignificant events.
 ASMOs habituation and sensitisation mechanisms can be used in robots to adapt to the environment.
 It can also be used to modify the interaction of components in a cognitive architecture in order to improve agents or robots performances.